djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - Test the Agent

-  1) Enter a basic query:
+  Step 1.
+Enter a basic query:
      ```
      What are the different types of automobile insurance?
      ```